megacamelus/camel-upstream-info/camel-documentation/camel-openshift-builds.md

         toF("openshift-builds:///?kubernetesClient=#kubernetesClient&operation=listBuildsByLabels").
         to("mock:result");

-This operation returns a List of Builds from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of builds from your cluster using a label selector (with key1 and key2, with value value1 and value2)

 ## Component Configurations